Agoric/agoric-sdk/core/zoe/docs/publicSwap.md

 could choose to behave opportunistically: receive my asset and give nothing back.
-To solve this problem, swap contracts allow users to securely trade one kind of eright for another kind, leveraging Zoe for escrow and offer-safety.
+To solve this problem, swap contracts allow users to securely trade one kind of eright for another kind, leveraging Zoe for escrow and offer safety.
 At no time does any user have the ability to behave opportunistically.

 ## Public Swap